Superrehtard/old_diaspora_wiki/lexicon.md

 <a><table width="100%"><tr><td>
 ### Aspect
 _An **aspect** would be best described as a list of people, based on their relationship with you.
-When you have just signed up you have four _example aspects_, namely **Family, Work, Friends** and **Acquaintances**.&nbsp; These can be found on your left hand.&nbsp; The idea is that you sort your family members and co-workers into their corresponding aspects.&nbsp; This will come in very handy when you start sharing, as you can share a message with a combination of aspects very easily._ ([http://diasporial.com/tutorials/interface-and-aspects))
+When you have just signed up you have four example aspects, namely **Family, Work, Friends** and **Acquaintances**.&nbsp; These can be found on your left hand.&nbsp; The idea is that you sort your family members and co-workers into their corresponding aspects.&nbsp; This will come in very handy when you start sharing, as you can share a message with a combination of aspects very easily._ ([http://diasporial.com/tutorials/interface-and-aspects))

 • http://diasporial.com/tutorials/interface-and-aspects